99x/serverless-react-boilerplate/README.md

 * React web application to utilize the API

 ## Demo
 A todo app built with serverless.
-[View Demo Site](https://evening-brushlands-67444.herokuapp.com/)
+[View Demo Site](http://sls-react-auth.s3-website-us-east-1.amazonaws.com/)

 ## How to develop and test offline?
 We have used [serverless-offline plugin](https://github.com/dherault/serverless-offline) and [serverless-dynamodb-local plugin](https://github.com/99xt/serverless-dynamodb-local) in this boilerplate.
 You can declare your table templates and seeds in `offline/migrations` folder just like the `todo.json` template.
 When you spin up the offline server, these tables will be used as the datasources for your lambda functions.
 Once you are ready to deploy your database and api in AWS use `npm run deploy`.

+Note by Jeremy Cummins: testing offline will not work with authentication.

 ## Production vs Offline
 Thanks to the offline plugin's environment variable `IS_OFFLINE` we can select between local dynamodb and aws dynamodb.